seantrott/seantrott.github.io/about.md

 * what human production and comprehension systems can tell us about language evolution; and
 * how to leverage insights from psycholinguistics to improve natural language understanding.

+For more details on my research, see [here](https://seantrott.github.io/research/).

 ### More Information

 I also like to [write music](https://soundcloud.com/seantrott), [make food](https://seanmakesfood.wordpress.com/), [read books](https://www.goodreads.com/review/list/9359693), and do things outdoors (climb, tennis, soccer).

+I will eventually migrate all the posts on my old blog over here, but for now, you can find the other posts at [seantrott.com/blog](https://seantrott.com/blog/).

 ### Contact me